 The BBQ shed with her festive lights

-Here at the Centre we are still running the daily hill trip at 11am.
-The numbers on the visits are limited and we are unable to take bookings (because we would probably lose them! and also the weather is too unpredictable) so if you would like to join us on one of our trips please arrive at the Centre nice and early on the morning of your chosen day.
-We try to take the visit every day but occasionally the weather can be against us and we might have to cancel.
+Here at the Centre we are still running the daily Hill Trip at 11am.
+The numbers on the trips are limited and we are unable to take bookings (because we would probably lose them! and also the weather is too unpredictable) so if you would like to join us on one of our trips please arrive at the Centre nice and early on the morning of your chosen day (Editor’s note: We now do take advance bookings).
+We try to take the T every day but occasionally the weather can be against us and we might have to cancel.
 If we do then we will post up on Facebook on the morning to let you all know, or you can call to check.
 If you are planning on joining us just remember that the weather can be pretty fierce and you will be outside for 1.5 hours, maybe more, and there is no shelter up on the hill.
 Please make sure everyone in your group is dressed up nice and warmly with lots of layers, hats, scarves and gloves and please ensure you all have waterproof coats too.
 They are not only brilliant for keeping you dry but help to keep the wind out.
 On that note, waterproof trousers are really helpful too so it’s always a good idea to pack them if you can.

 Our wee tree and board waiting for Christmas wishes